chernojallow/project-3/README.md

       ● Students can view clinical schedules, clinicals events  and evaluate their preceptors.
       ● Faculty inputs clinical schedules, clinical events, and review evaluations of preceptors.
       ● Preceptors check student’s login.
-      ● Here is the deployed app https://nursing-school-app.herokuapp.com/
+      ● Here is the deployed app [a link](https://nursing-school-app.herokuapp.com/)